ZX-joe/Applied-Data-Analysis-How-to-make-a-hit-moive/README.md

 - Do the features in subtitles affect the quality of a movie?
   - For example, different genres of movies may have different pace and different keywords in their lines.
 We can get new information from the movie subtitles.
 - What are the factors and features that affect the ratings and sales of movies?
   - This is the final question we would like to answer.
 Our answer may help movie makers make a hit movie.
-We can even build a movie recommender system from the results.